mautic/mautic-documentation/pages/04.Mautic 3 upgrade/default.en.md

 facebookenable: true
 ---

 Are you ready for Mautic 3?
-Let's get started!
+Time to get started.

 * [Getting Started][getting-started]
 * [Upgrade Steps][steps]